Is the Market Still Overvalued?

 - The relationship of the S&P Composite price to a regression trendline (more)

 To facilitate comparisons, we've adjusted the two P/E ratios and Q Ratio to their arithmetic means and the inflation-adjusted S&P Composite to its exponential regression.
 Thus the percentages on the vertical axis show the over/undervaluation as a percent above mean value, which we're using as a surrogate for fair value.
-Based on the latest S&P 500 monthly data, the market is overvalued somewhere in the range of 131% to 215%, depending on the indicator, up from 124% to 204% the previous month.
+Based on the latest S&P 500 monthly data, the market is overvalued somewhere in the range of 76% to 132%, depending on the indicator, up from last month's 65% to 117%.